Department of Economics

 Job Market Paper

 I investigate the optimal design of interventions to stabilize financial institutions under distress.
-A policy-maker facing the potential default of a bank discloses information about the long-term profitability of its assets and its short-run liquidity position to multiple audiences: short-term creditors, external investors, taxpayers, and the bank itself.
+A policy-maker facing the potential default of a bank discloses information about the long-term profitability of its assets and its short-run liquidity position to multiple audiences.
 I characterize the optimal comprehensive disclosure policy and show that when asset quality is above a threshold, the test assigns a single pass grade.
 In turn, when asset performance is poor, the test assigns one of multiple failing grades and complements that grade with a follow-up pass-fail test on the bank’s liquidity position.
-Additionally, the policy-maker imposes contingent capital requirements.
+Additionally, the policy-maker imposes contingent recapitalizations.
 I find that without the latter, disclosure of information may be ineffective.
 When the regulator lacks the technology to timely respond to liquidity shocks, she designs a liquidity-provision program whereby the government offers to buy assets from the bank in exchange of cash and a public disclosure of the bank’s liquidity position.
 Interventions display a non-monotone pecking order: the private sector funds banks with either high or poor-quality assets, while institutions with assets of intermediate performance participate in the government’s liquidity program.
 My results shed light on the optimal way to disclose information in environments with multiple audiences and multi-dimensional fundamentals.

 Other Research Papers